Outline

 Olduvai Gorge

-Life in the savanna forced human ancestors to transform to adapt and survive.
-Open spaces are more dangerous because of the threat of large and fast predators.
-Moreover, our prehistoric ancestors had to deal with competitors such as giant geladas.
-Those large ancient baboons inhabited the area precisely between 3 and 2.5 million years ago; they never survived until today.
-Moreover, several other species of primates competed with the early humans during that period.
+Life in the savanna compelled human ancestors to transform for survival.
+The open spaces presented heightened dangers due to the presence of large and fast predators.
+Additionally, prehistoric humans faced competition from formidable species, such as giant geladas—large ancient baboons that thrived in the region between 3 and 2.5 million years ago but ultimately went extinct.
+Various other primate species also competed with early humans during this critical period.

 Louis Leakey and Mary Leakey inspect the Paranthropus boisei jaw bone